rezarahimian/docs/multiple_withdrawal.rst

     :scale: 100%
     :figclass: align-center

-    Figure 10: safeApprove proposal as alternative to ERC20 standard approve function
+    Figure 10: safeApprove proposal as alternative to ERC20 standard ``approve`` function

-By using this function, Alice uses the standard Approve function to set Bob’s allowance to zero.
-For new approvals, she has to use ``safeApprove`` to set Bob’s allowance to a new value.
-As mentioned in the pervious solution, this approach is not backward compatible with already implemented smart contract because other smart contracts are not aware of new ``safeApprove`` method and usage of it.
+By using this function, Alice uses the standard ``approve`` function to set Bob’s allowance to ``0`` and for new approvals, she has to use ``safeApprove`` to set Bob’s allowance to other values.
+As mentioned in the pervious section, this approach is not backward compatible with already implemented smart contracts because of new ``safeApprove`` method that is not defined in ERC20 standard.

 7. New token standards
 ======================
-`ERC233 <https://github.com/Dexaran/ERC223-token-standard>`_ and `ERC721 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md>`_ are other standards that solved this security issue by changing approval model.
-They fix some drawbacks which need to be addressed in ERC20 as well (i.e., handle incoming transactions through a receiver contract, lost of funds in case of calling transfer instead of transferFrom, etc).
+New token standards like `ERC233 <https://github.com/Dexaran/ERC223-token-standard>`_ and `ERC721 <https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md>`_ have been suggested to solve this security issue and improving functionality of ERC20 standard.
+They changed approval model and fixed some drawbacks which need to be addressed in ERC20 as well (i.e., handle incoming transactions through a receiver contract, lost of funds in case of calling transfer instead of transferFrom, etc).
 Nevertheless, migration from ERC20 to ERC223/ERC721 would not be convenient and all deployed tokens needs to be redeployed.
 This also means update of any trading platform listing ERC20 tokens.
-The goal of this paper is to find a backward compatible approach instead of changing current ERC20 standard or migrating tokens to new standards.
-Despite expand feature and improved security in new standard, this paper would not consider them as target solution.
+The goal here is to find a backward compatible approach instead of changing current ERC20 standard or migrating tokens to new standards.
+Despite expand features and improved security in new standards, we would not consider them as target solutions.

 .. figure:: images/multiple_withdrawal_11.png
     :scale: 100%